 Phones are tricky.
-There are plenty of factors to consider when trying to troubleshoot or improve them.
-If you have tried it all but are still not satisfied with the results, the best thing you can do to keep your device as fast as possible is wiping it clean.
+There are plenty of factors to consider when trying to troubleshoot or improve your experience.
+If you’ve tried it all but are still not satisfied with the results, the best thing you can do to keep your device as fast as possible is to wipe it clean.
 This is done by performing a factory data reset.

 This process essentially cleans your phone and gets the software back to factory status.
 It will be just like the first day you laid fingers on it.
-You will even have to go through the set-up process and all that again.
-Do keep in mind a factory data reset will delete everything, so back up all important files before doing this.
+You will even have to go through the setup process and all that again.
+Keep in mind that a factory data reset will delete everything, so back up all important files before doing this.

 - Go to Settings.